wp-plugins/authorizenet-woocommerce-lightweight-addon/readme.txt

 1. Upload 'authorize.net-woocommerce-lightweight-addon' folder to the '/wp-content/plugins/' directory
 2. Activate 'Authorize.Net WooCommerce Lightweight Addon' from wp plugin lists in admin area
 3. Plugin will appear in settings of woocommerce
-4. You can set the addon settings from wocommmerce->settings->Checkout->Authorize.Net Cards Settings
+4. You can set the addon settings from wocommmerce->settings->Checkout->Authorize.Net Lightweight Cards Settings

 == Frequently Asked Questions ==